Depression

 • Setting realistic short-term goals

-While there are numerous approaches to psychotherapy, when it comes to depression, certain models have shown to be the most effective, including cognitive-behavioral therapy (CBT) and dialectical-behavioral therapy (DBT).
-CBT can help teens better understand the connection between their thoughts and feelings, and how these things influence behavior.
+While there are numerous approaches to psychotherapy, when it comes to those best for teen depression help, certain models have shown to be the most effective, including cognitive-behavioral therapy (CBT) and dialectical-behavioral therapy (DBT).
+CBT can help teens better understand the connection between their thoughts and feelings and how these things influence behavior.
 Through gaining this awareness, teens are able to then benefit from DBT, where they can learn ways to challenge their thoughts, cope with their feelings in healthier ways, and modify their behavior overall.

-• Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs) – this class of antidepressants work in a similar way to SSRIs, except they inhinbit the reuptake of both serotonin and norepinephrine.
-SNRIs have shown particularly effective for depressed individuals who experience psychomotor retardation (the slow, lethargic feeling common to depression).
+• Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs) – this class of antidepressants works in a similar way to SSRIs, except they inhibit the reuptake of both serotonin and norepinephrine.
+SNRIs have been shown to be particularly effective for depressed individuals who experience psychomotor retardation (the slow, lethargic feeling common to depression).

 • Tricyclic Antidepressants (TCAs) – TCAs, while commonly prescribed for adults, are rarely suggested for teens or young adults.
 TCAs usually are only brought on board for younger people if they are unresponsive to other antidepressants first.